meker12/commerce-channels.en/help/amazon-sales-channel/price-rule-examples.md

 | 2| $2 off sale products | 2 | Yes |
 | 3| 5% off all products | 3 | No |

-In this scenario, rules #1 and #2 applies to the eligible products.
-Rule #3 only applies to eligible products not contained within rule #2.
-This is because it has a lower priority than example #2 and **Discard Subsequent Rules** is set to `Yes`.
-So, the eligible products in the sale category would receive 10% off and $2 off the Amazon listing price.
+In this scenario, rule #1 and #2 apply to the eligible products.
+Rule #3 only applies to eligible products not contained within rule #2 because it has a lower priority than example #2 and **Discard Subsequent Rules** is set to `Yes`.
+So, the eligible products in the sale category would receive a 10% discount and $2 off the Amazon listing price.

 ### Applying two standard price rules